Bamux/Rift-Raid-Alert/README.md

 4. Write /log in the rift chatwindow and press enter
 5. Write /rra for a list of commands
 5. Start the RiftRaidAlert.exe
-6. Write in game " Siri introduce yourself " for a sound check
+6. Write in game "Siri introduce yourself" for a sound check

 Under http://www.mwsreader.com/en/voices/ you can download other voices.